Seahawks grind to 27-10 win over Cardinals

 NO. 2 IN CATCHES

-Arizona’s Larry Fitzgerald caught five passes for 47 yards, pushing him past Tony Gonzalez for the No. 2 on the NFL’s career receptions list.
-Fitzgerald has 1,326 catches.
+Arizona’s Larry Fitzgerald caught five passes for 47 yards, pushing him past Tony Gonzalez for the No. 2 on the NFL’s all-time career receptions list.
+Fitzgerald has 1,326 career catches.

 TIGHT END, AGAIN